Mediated Semi-Quantum Key Distribution with Improved Efficiency: The Protocol

 \begin{itemize} \item \textbf{Quantum Communication Stage - } Repeat the below process until a sufficiently large raw key has been established.
 A single round of this stage consists of: \begin{enumerate} \item The server, $C$, prepares the Bell state $\ket{\phi_0}$ and sends one qubit to Alice and one qubit to Bob. \item Alice and Bob choose, independently of one another, to $\MR$ or $\R$ their qubit.
 We denote by $p_{M}$ to be the probability that a single party chooses $\MR$ and $p_R = 1-p_M$ to be the probability that a party chooses $\R$. \item The server, on receipt of both qubits, will perform a Bell measurement and announce the outcome as a classical message $\msg{0}$, $\cdots$, $\msg{3}$ to both Alice and Bob. \end{enumerate} \item \textbf{Sampling Stage - } For every round in the above communication stage, Alice and Bob disclose their choice of $\MR$ or $\R$.
-A subset $\tau$ of all rounds is chosen and all measurement results are disclosed on those rounds if applicable in order to estimate the noise in the channel and the server's honesty (to be discussed).
+A subset $\tau$ of all rounds is chosen and all actions and measurement results (if applicable) are disclosed on those rounds in order to estimate the noise in the channel and the server's honesty (to be discussed).
 Alice and Bob also disclose to one another the message they received from the server to ensure that both parties receive the same exact message for every round (both in and out of $\tau$).
-Based on the noise in the channel, Alice and Bob will also determine a setting for $\mode$ (either $\modeflip$ or $\modenoflip$). \item \textbf{Raw Key Generation - } For every round not in $\tau$ and when both parties chose $\MR$, Alice and Bob will use their measurement outcomes as their raw key bits.
-Furthermore, if $\modeflip$, then for every round where the server sent the message $\msg{2}$ or $\msg{3}$ (which should correspond to a Bell outcome of $\ket{\phi_2}$ or $\ket{\phi_3}$), Bob will flip his raw key bit; otherwise he leaves it alone. \item \textbf{Postprocessing - } Alice and Bob will run an error correction protocol and privacy amplification to yield their final secret key.
-See \cite{QKD-survey1} for details on these standard processes. \end{itemize}